-Our legal team is well-versed in worker’s comp laws in Salt Lake City.
-Trust us to build your case and demand the compensation you deserve.
+Attorney Phil Shell is well-versed in worker’s comp laws in Salt Lake City.
+Trust him to build your case and demand the compensation you deserve.
 When you successfully file a claim, you may get:

-Call us for any concerns you have regarding worker’s compensation benefits in Utah.
-Your initial consultation is free, but the information and support we give you is priceless.
+Call him for any concerns you have regarding worker’s compensation benefits in Utah.
+Your initial consultation is free, but the information and support he gives you is priceless.